Partitioning and horizontal scaling in Azure Cosmos DB

 Use item ID as the partition key

-If your container has a property that has a wide range of possible values, it's likely a great partition key choice.
-One possible example of such a property is the item ID.
+If your container has a property with a wide range of possible values, it's likely a great partition key choice.
+An example of such a property is the item ID.
 For small read-heavy containers or write-heavy containers of any size, the item ID (/id) is naturally a great choice for the partition key.

-The system property item ID exists in every item in your container.
+The system property item ID is present in every item in your container.
 You might have other properties that represent a logical ID of your item.
-In many cases, these IDs are also great partition key choices for the same reasons as the item ID.
+In many cases, these unique identifiers are also great partition key choices for the same reasons as the item ID.

 The item ID is a great partition key choice for the following reasons: